 Information Systems & Computing (ISC) has developed this page to help Local Support Providers (LSPs) understand the many processor choices currently available.
 This guide does not cover enthusiast, workstation, or server processors.

-ISC currently tracks five different lines of processors.
+ISC currently tracks six different lines of processors.
 In most cases, processor speed is no longer considered important, but the class of processor (such Core i5, Core i7, etc.) and the size of the cache is.

 Specifications will be reviewed and updated as appropriate.

-Core i3: Intel's low-end to mid-range dual core processors, available on notebooks and desktops.
+Core i3: Intel's low-end to mid-range dual core processors, available on some notebooks and desktops.
 Current versions of the i3 have Intel HD graphics on-chip.

 Core i5: Intel's mid-range to high-end dual and quad core processors, available on notebooks and desktops.
 Currently the center of the market.
 Current versions of the i5 have Intel HD graphics on-chip, with options ranging up to Iris/Iris Pro.